Nizzlay/nizzlay.com/content/pages/wishlist.md

 - **Hedge trimmer**: Dealing with cables is half of the time spent with these kinds of things, so definitely battery powered.
 Makita, as that's what I have all my batteries for.
 - **Plunge saw**: With a track.
 Would save me a bunch of time fiddling with scrap pieces and clamps.
 - **Thermal imaging camera**: To find heat leaks, and help improve the thermal efficiency of our house.
+- [**Pro Tech Toolkit**](https://www.ifixit.com/en-eu/products/pro-tech-toolkit): Or similar.
+Mostly a nice set to deal with the small screws in all these kid's toys.

 ## Gadgets
 - **Mopping robot**: Automating the household chores.